 "Safety First" is an overall theme and attitude of the Electric Division.
 Near-miss incidents are documented, reviewed, and corrective follow-up actions are taken as required with an employee-run safety committee actively in place.
 This committee conducts monthly safety meetings, completes safety equipment inspections, and defines and implements tasks to improve safety in all areas.
 Members of the safety committee complete periodic visual inspections of employee work activities utilizing an observation checklist to detail their findings.
 Recorded observations are discussed and infractions corrected.
-Safety is the first topic discussed at all meetings at the generating plant.
+Safety is the first topic discussed at all meetings at the generating plant, prior to the start of each meeting a "safety moment" is discussed, before the morning management meeting and at the beginning of each shift turnover.
 An indoctrination video emphasizing safety is shown to all visitors when entering the Station.